-The “People’s Crusade” was the brainchild of one either very holy or very opportunistic (although I guess “both” is certainly possible) man named Peter of Amiens, better known to posterity as Peter the Hermit.
-He sort of bursts on to the historical stage in 1095, after Pope Urban II issued his Crusading summons at the Council of Clermont.
+The “People’s Crusade”—which actually preceded the First Crusade, making it sort of like the Crusades’ beta phase I guess—was the brainchild of one either very holy or very opportunistic man (although I guess “both” is certainly possible) named Peter of Amiens, better known to posterity as Peter the Hermit.
+He sort of burst on to the historical stage in 1095, after Pope Urban II issued his Crusading summons at the Council of Clermont.
 Peter, who appears to have been a priest in the northern French town of Amiens at the time, was way into this Crusade idea, so much so that he started traipsing around Europe on a donkey (the transportation of choice for any self-respecting hermit).
-He galloped (do donkeys gallop?) from town to town, delivering what must have been some ultra-compelling, fire and brimstone-type sermons about the need for all good Christians to take up the cross and go on a pilgrimage (which is what the Crusades were, a very well-armed pilgrimage) to the Holy Land.
-Seriously, Peter must have been doing tent revivals centuries before tent revivals actually became a thing: he’s supposed to have healed the sick, driven out demons, and put sinners on the righteous path of the Lord, can I get an A-MEN?
-Most importantly, he convinced the people who heard him that a Christian army that marched off to liberate Christ’s city from the Muslims couldn’t possibly fail, that it (and everyone who served in it) would be under divine protection for the duration of the journey.
+He galloped (NOTE TO SELF: find out whether donkeys gallop) from town to town, delivering what must have been some ultra-compelling, fire and brimstone-type sermons about the need for all good Christians to take up the cross and go on a pilgrimage (which is what the Crusades were, a very well-armed pilgrimage) to the Holy Land.

 Read the rest at my new home, Foreign Exchanges!